Barcelona Cruise Port Guide, Things to Do, Shore Excursions

 Casa Milà is another of Gaudi’s controversial artworks located only a stone’s throw from Casa Batlló – on the famous Passeig de Gràcia avenue.
 It was built between 1906 and 1912 for Pere Milà and his wife but changed several owners throughout the 20th century.

 La Pedrera means “The stone quarry”, referring to the undulating quarry-like stone façade that consists of massive blocks of limestone and twisting wrought-iron balconies.
-There are different interpretations when it comes to the building: the official version says that Gaudi’s La Pedrera was inspired by a mountain, whereas there are theories that the façade symbolizes the waves of the Mediterranean Sea.

 In 1984, La Pedrera was listed as a UNESCO World Heritage Site, and two years later was bought by Caixa Catalunya, a Spanish Bank that restored the building and brought back some of the original decorations.
-Nowadays, a total of 4.500 square meters spread over the five floors can be visited, including an apartment and a splendid rooftop offering spectacular views of the city.

 La Pedrera, Gaudi's masterpiece